Leica M Typ 262 Comparison Review

 The Leica M (Typ 262) is a rangefinder-focusing mirrorless camera that was revealed to the public in November 2015 and is equipped with a full frame sensor.
 It offers a resolution of 23.7 megapixel.

 Is the Leica M Typ 262 a good camera?
-The M Typ 262 has a Camera Elo of 1939.
+The M Typ 262 has a Camera Elo of 1929.
 This rating puts the M Typ 262 below average of all rangefinder cameras.
-In terms of its sensor size category (full frame cameras), the M Typ 262 also ranks below average. – Well, the Leica M Typ 262 is more than 5 years old, and there have been many other good digital cameras released since 2015.
+In terms of its sensor size category (full frame cameras), the M Typ 262 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Leica M Typ 262 is more than 6 years old, and there have been many other good digital cameras released since 2015.

 |Leica M Typ 262|

 |3 shutter flaps per second|

 |139 x 80 x 42 mm, 680 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 The physical dimensions of the Leica M Typ 262 relative to a credit card are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.